artxia/backup/RSS-to-Telegram-Bot/docs/FAQ.md

 ### **Q**: I want my bot to serve me only.
 What should I do?

 Set the env variable `MULTIUSER` to `0`.
-However, if you need to use the bot in a channel, you cannot switch off the multi-user mode for the moment.
-As a temporary workaround, you may first switch on the multi-user mode, subscribe to the feeds you like in your channel, and then switch off the multi-user mode.
+If you need to use the bot in a channel, read the next question.
-Using the bot in a group is possible even if you don't have the multi-user mode enabled, as long as you are an administrator of the group.
-[Make sure that the bot can identify you](FAQ.md#q-how-to-use-the-bot-in-my-channel-or-group), especially if you are an anonymous administrator of the group.
+Using the bot in a group is possible even if you don't have the multi-user mode enabled, as long as you are a non-anonymous administrator of the group.
+If you are an anonymous administrator of the group, read the next question.

+### **Q**: I want my bot to serve the users/channels/groups I specify only.
+What should I do?

+Firstly, set the env variable `MULTIUSER` to `0`.
+This will make guests unable to use the bot.
+If you want to allow a certain user to use the bot, send `/user_info user_id` or `/user_info @username` to the bot and promote their to "User".
+If you want to allow a certain channel/group to use the bot, you should promote both the channel/group itself and at least one of its administrators to "User".
+Only the promoted administrators can operate the bot in the channel/group.